-In Chapter 3 Shimmer is filled to the brim.
-Centered around two works—an audio work In Need Of A Memory Bank and a new performance—the exhibition, and us with it, ebb into the port of Rotterdam.
-The performance is connected to Wyeth’s close colleague Gellinoxious van WickleBunz of Muck Studies Dept, a city agent of low-lying water areas.
-In their work, they are “looking for stars out of what stinks” that is made of mud, water, metal, gas, ass, rocks, coins, extractive industry, deep coloniality, and sensual expression of belonging.
+The exhibition space is painted in muddiness with two watercolour floor plans installed handily to indicate where we have been and will go.
+Stars that stink, shine on the plan and on the ground.
+In Need of Memory Bank is connected to Wyeth’s Muck Studies Dept, a city agent of low-lying water areas.
+He is “looking for stars out of what stinks” that is made of mud, water, metal, gas, ass, rocks, coins, extractive industry, deep coloniality, and sensual expression of belonging to these heavy and vast treatments of the world.
 As a department, Muck Studies is a constellational body employing inherited diasporic/American funk and folk poetics, and techniques of investigative journalism.
 With Wyeth, we will find, that the process of city-making is more complicated than writing parameters of “simple” codes.
-City-making is the complicated, messy mucky muddy form of creating identity.
+Coming in and out of the city and the port is a complicated, messy mucky muddy form of creating identity.